checkrd

 Caveats

 • Body is read once.
 The middleware reads the request body for policy evaluation.
-Hono caches the body on the request, so handlers can still call c.req.json() / c.req.text() afterward — but if your handler uses a streaming reader, plumb it via c.req.raw.body directly.
+Hono caches the body on the request, so handlers can still call c.req.json() / c.req.text() afterward.
+If your handler uses a streaming reader, plumb it via c.req.raw.body directly.